suresh-meena/linoss/README.md

 ## Requirements

 This repository is implemented in python 3.10 and uses Jax as their machine learning framework.
+This is an extension of [https://github.com/Benjamin-Walker/log-neural-cdes](https://github.com/Benjamin-Walker/log-neural-cdes).

 ### Environment